Shopify/ruby-lsp/jekyll/add-ons.markdown

 example, `my_gem/lib/ruby_lsp/my_gem/addon.rb`.
 This file must declare the add-on class, which can be used to perform any necessary activation when the server starts.

+{: .note }
+Projects can also define their own private add-ons for functionality that only applies to a particular application.
+As long as a file matching `ruby_lsp/**/addon.rb` exists inside of the workspace (not necessarily at the root), it will be loaded by the Ruby LSP.

 ```ruby
 # frozen_string_literal: true